SabrinaWinckler/ieee-ai-devex/README.md

 | 24.23% acceptance rate | `acceptances_count / suggestions_count` |
 | 16.36% line acceptance | `lines_accepted / lines_suggested` |

-Together, these four fields are sufficient to replicate the aggregate metrics reported in this study (47,336 prompts, 98,797 suggestions, and a 24.23% suggestion-level acceptance rate among 21 developers over ten months).
+Together, these four fields are sufficient to replicate the aggregate metrics reported in this study (47,336 prompts, 98,797 suggestions, and a 24.23% suggestion-level acceptance rate among 21 developers over three months).

 ---